notaryproject/.github/CONTRIBUTOR_LADDER.md

     * Work to accomplish the tasks they volunteer to do within the project
 * Qualifications:
     * Must have successful contributions to the project, including at least one of the following:
-        * Accepted and/or reviewed PRs,
+        * Have PRs merged and/or reviewed PRs,
         * Made contributions that resolved Issues
         * Or some equivalent combination or contribution
     * Must be actively contributing to at least one subproject, where the privileges of Organization Member will be beneficial